Resources

 that might be of interest to you.
 Not every clinical trial is necessarily listed but many are.

 We hope these links lead you to information that helps you.
-If you choose to seek our treatment, we want that
+(Please note that the links above discuss options

-decision to be made only after you have gained all the information you can and after you have evaluated every reasonable option.
+treatment, we want that decision to be made only after you have gained all the information you can and after you have evaluated

 If you want